sigma67/spotify_to_ytmusic/README.rst

 Transfer liked tracks of the Spotify user
 -----------------------------------------

-**You must you oAuth authentification for transfering liked songs.**
+**You must you oAuth authentication for transferring liked songs.**

 .. code-block::

    spotify_to_ytmusic liked

-This command will open browser where you should give access to your account (if you havn't done that before).
+This command will open browser where you should give access to your account (if you haven't done that before).
 After authorization you will be redirected to localhost, copy link you were redirected to (looks like localhost/?code=...) and paste to command line.

 Command line options